Cloudxtreme/sdc-script/README.md

 List of tasks available:

+* getUser                       Get the user info
 * getAccessKey                  Return the access key for the current user
-* setAlert                      Set a single correctly formatted alerts
-* enableAlerts                  Enable all the alerts on the host
+* printAccessKey                Print the access key to stdout
 * getAlerts                     Get the alerts list of sysdigcloud
-* getUser                       Get the user info
-* printAccessKey                Print the access key to stdout
 * disableAlerts                 Disable all the alerts on the host
+* enableAlerts                  Enable all the alerts on the host
+* setAlert                      Set a single correctly formatted alerts

 In alternative you could use `sdc` python library for create your custom tasks.

-### Example
+## Example

 ```python
 import sdc